tsuru/tsuru/docs/apps/quickstart.rst

 :doc:`Install the Tsuru client </install/client>` for your development platform.

 The the Tsuru client is a command-line tool for creating and managing apps.
+Check out the :doc:`CLI usage guide </apps/client/usage>` to learn more.

 Sign up
 +++++++